 We provide bus transportation to and from the Senior Center to those who request it.
 Arrangements can be made by calling 513-721-0375.

 Activities, meals and transportation are free to anyone who is at least 60 years old.
 Seniors are encouraged to contribute $1 per meal and can do so anonymously, but no one is denied a meal if they are unable to contribute.

 Breakfast is served weekdays at 8:30 a.m.
 Lunch is served at noon.
 We encourage seniors to let us know if they plan to join us for breakfast or lunch by calling 513-381-3007.
 But they’re also welcome to walk in without contacting us first.
 Our daily menus change monthly.

-The Senior Center has a monthly calendar of activities, such as group birthday parties, bingo, trivia quizzes and speakers on topics important to older adults.
-Twice a month, a late afternoon meal is offered with bingo, a movie or other activity.
+The Senior Center has a monthly calendar of activities, such as movies, group birthday parties, bingo, trivia quizzes and speakers on topics important to older adults.
 Other activities, like dancing and cornhole, are spontaneous.

 “From one day to the next you don’t know what we might do, but we know it’ll be good fun and interesting,” said Cheryl Ware, the Senior Center’s director.

 Ms. Johnson, from Avondale, likes to socialize, dance and play games there.
 “Somebody’s always saying or doing something funny here,” she said.